yanggujun/commonsfornet/doc/Commons.Json.md

 ###Commons.Json

-A lightweight library for JSON manipulation.
+A lightweight library to map between .NET objects and JSON fluently and dynamically.

-  __Map the class to a JSON string__
+  __Map the object to a JSON string__

   ```csharp
     public class Person